ZJU-Winter/Nachos/nachos/proj1/README.md

 * Alarm.timerInterrupt(): search for all threads in **blockedThreadQueue** whose wake up time is due, let the threads ready.
 #### 2. Testing Cases
 * waitUntil -100, -10, 0, 1000, 10000, 100000 clock time, check whether waiting periods are approximately same as wakeUntil time x.
-#### 3. Contributions
-* Jiayi Wang proposed the idea of setting a HashMap to store the waiting threads.
-Siran Ma simplified it by using a priority queue.
-Wentan Huang implemented the code.
-Testing and analyzing together.
 ### Join
 #### 1. Code Modified
 * set a hashmap(**"joinedThreads"**) for recording all joined threads' relationship.
 Key is the child thread, Value is the parent thread.